📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

 PI Contribution Co-I of MaGIXS, the first imaging spectrometer in the X-rays, it was flown on a sounding rocket in 2021.
 The team is led by MSFC (USA).
-Analysis of the data is ongoing.
-A further flight is expected in 2023.
+A further flight was carried out in 2024 and another one in 2025.

 Collaborator Contribution The main hardware contribution is from MSFC (USA), led by Dr. A. Winebarger

-Impact One paper submitted to ApJ with the first results.
+Impact One paper in ApJ with the first results and a paper on new calculations published in 2024.

 Start Year 2015